Learning Cosmology from Nearest Neighbour Statistics: Nearest neighbour maps from simulation data

 \subsection{Generation of the NN CDFs}

-To obtain NN CDFs from the downsampled halo catalogues of $10^5$ most massive halos: \begin{enumerate} \item We generate $10^6$ random query points in 3D within the simulation box.
+To obtain NN CDFs from the downsampled halo catalogues of the $10^5$ most massive halos, we used the following method: \begin{enumerate} \item We generate $10^6$ random query points in 3D within the simulation box.
 By taking $10^6$ random query points, we ensure that the number of query points is more than the discrete data points.